alepoptosis/alepoptosis.github.io/_posts/2020-10-22-intro_to_github.md

 4. Once you confirm the creation of the pull request, you will be taken to a page where you can merge the two, and add a comment and a description to the merge.
 Your repository also has a dedicated pull requests tab where you can see all the active ones.
 5. Once you're done, you can freely delete the branch you just merged.

-Of course, this can be done in Git Bash as well using ```git checkout master``` to move back to the master branch (or whichever branch you want to merge the new branch into), and then ```git merge <branch-name>```, but I personally prefer the web version.
+Of course, this can be done in Git Bash as well using ```git checkout main``` to move back to the main branch (or whichever branch you want to merge the new branch into), and then ```git merge <branch-name>```, but I personally prefer the web version.
 In case you don't, [here's some documentation](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) on branching and merging in Git.
 It also contains a more in-depth explanation of how they work if you're feeling particularly curious.

 # 5. Integrated Git functionality in IDEs